Frequently asked questions about Safety Management Systems (SMS).

 How do I get my third parties (contractors and subcontractors) to use an SMS?

-Our Third Party Interactions - Quick Guide (PDF, 31KB) explains the relationships and mutual responsibilities that can exist between parties in the Chain of Responsibility to ensure safety of transport activities.
+Our Third Party Interactions - Quick Guide (PDF, 31KB) and Third Party Engagement Checklist - Template (Basic) (DOCX, 146KB) explains the relationships and mutual responsibilities that can exist between parties in the Chain of Responsibility to ensure safety of transport activities.

 Where can I get help or advice to build an SMS?